AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 - Special character insertion box in the Editor fails to load for German locale.
 (24537)
 - Comments and labels added while saving a new version of a DITAVAL file are not getting saved in the Version History with the new version.
 (24076)
-- The outgoing and incoming references in the Right panel do not refresh properly when switching between map files.
+- The outgoing and incoming references under **File properties** in the right panel do not refresh properly when switching between map files.
 This issue occurs specifically when the map files contain a large number of references.
 (23344)
 - The Repository filter does not retain the order of custom filters defined in the `ui_config.json`.
 (21193)
 - Deleting multiple lines of text in a `codeblock` element creates an empty space which can not be removed from Author view.
 (20672)
 - New ids fail to generate for elements when such elements are added via snippets or created via templates, even when the **auto generate ID** option is enabled in `XMLEditorConfig`.
 (21734)